Cavs Recall Kobi Simmons from Canton Charge | Cleveland Cavaliers

 Body:

-CLEVELAND – The Cleveland Cavaliers have recalled guard Kobi Simmons from the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced today.
+CLEVELAND – The Cleveland Cavaliers have recalled guard Kobi Simmons from the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced on Saturday, February 2.

-Simmons (6-4, 170) has played in 31 games (30 starts) with the Charge this season, averaging 16.7 points, 4.0 rebounds, 3.6 assists and 1.1 steals in 32.4 minutes per game.
-He appeared in yesterday’s Charge game against the Maine Red Claws at the Canton Memorial Civic Center and finished with 10 points, six rebounds and four assists.
+Simmons (6-4, 170) has played in 32 games (31 starts) with the Charge this season, averaging 16.6 points, 3.9 rebounds, 3.6 assists and 1.1 steals in 32.2 minutes per game.
+He contributed 11 points, two rebounds and one steal in this afternoon’s Charge game against the Windy City Bulls.
+Simmons will be available for tonight’s Cavs game versus the Dallas Mavericks at Quicken Loans Arena.
 The second-year guard signed a 10-day contract with the Cavs on January 27.

 Fans can stay up-to-date on team news by following the team at: @CantonCharge on Twitter at www.twitter.com/CantonCharge and on Facebook at www.facebook.com/CantonCharge.
 Fans can download the new Canton Charge App on their smartphone via the iTunes Store or Google Play Store.